Butanium/butanium.github.io/_pages/about.md

   - /about.html
 ---

 I am Computer Science Master student at ENS Paris-Saclay.
 My main research interest is technical AI alignment.
+Currently, I am focused on eliciting latent knowledge from reinforcement learning agents as a [SPAR](https://berkeleyaisafety.com/spar) student.

-PS: This page is still WIP
+I am also fascinated by evolutionary biology and its manifestation in artificial life simulations and an improvisor at the ENS improv theater club Lika.